SamBen804/Bank_Customer_Churn_Analysis/README.md

 ## Business Understanding

-Stakeholder: Bank Owners and Managers that want to better understand if there is an identifiable pattern that we can find that will help to predict whether or not a customer will leave the bank.
+Stakeholder: Bank owners and managers that want to better understand if there is an identifiable pattern that will help to predict whether or not a customer will leave the bank.

 ## Data Understanding

 The data used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn).

-The dataset contains 18 columns housing 10,000 unique bank customer records.
-Generally speaking, the columns in this dataset contain various demographic measures, like age and country where the customer is living, along with recorded metrics that the bank is tracking like the Balance in each customer's account and how long the customer has held an account at the bank.
+The dataset contains 18 columns with 10,000 unique bank customer records.
+Generally speaking, the columns in this dataset contain various demographic measures, like age and country where the customer is living, along with recorded metrics that the bank is tracking like the balance in each customer's account and how long the customer has held an account at the bank.
 A detailed description of each column was provided by the auther of the dataset, and I have copied it below:

 #### Column Descriptions - from Kaggle:
 - RowNumber—corresponds to the record (row) number and has no effect on the output.